merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 Create packages and use them!

 ## XM Cloud and Content Hub One Battle Royale
-Rick Bauer and Richard Seal showed interesting comparison of XM Cloud and Content Hub ONE features and approaches with a predictable outcome: they cann't be easily compared because they are intended for very difference use cases.
+Rick Bauer and Richard Seal showed interesting comparison of XM Cloud and Content Hub ONE features and approaches with a predictable outcome: they cannot be easily compared because they are intended for very difference use cases.
 Content Hub ONE seems to have very limited features, the obvious one missing is multilanguage support.

 ## Award Ceremony and Community Quiz Night